biocatiit/website/content/pages/users_esaf.rst

         the disease process
     *   Some sequences of DNA or RNA

-    The Argonne IBC oversees the safety of all experimental participants and ratify the proposed experimental protocol according to Centers for Disease Control, Department of Transportation, and Department of Agriculture regulations.
+    The Argonne IBC oversees the safety of all experimental participants and ratifies the proposed experimental protocol according to Centers for Disease Control, Department of Transportation, and Department of Agriculture regulations.
 This is a process which can take upwards of six months (or more); so consult with your Scientific Contact for IBC application instructions